 Import of Fundamentalism and Militancy in Kashmir

-Simultaneously, radical Islamic preachers arrived in the Kashmir valley to teach the intolerant interpretations of Islam.
-Unemployed youths were initially attracted towards the ideas of radicalism but soon realized that they are being brainwashed into hating non-Muslims and their very own sufi-rishi philosophy.
-Many of these young Kashmiris then started helping the army to eliminate the miscreant extremist.
-After all, Kashmiris can’t tolerate the devious designs of converting their “Pir Vaer” (garden of saints) into “Devil Vaer” (garden of devil).
+Arrival of radical Islamic preachers in the Kashmir valley started to vitiate the social fabric of Kashmiri society.
+Unemployed youths were initially attracted towards the ideas of radicalism but soon realized that they are being brainwashed into hating their very own sufi-rishi philosophy.
+They realized that they were being misled to convert their “Pir Vaer” (garden of saints) into “Devil Vaer” (garden of devil).